taywa/swetch/README.md

 ## Don't use swetch in production environments

-It's exclusively intended for real-world-data mocking during testing and doesn't guarantee performance or proper passthrough handling.
-Swetch is not a proxy.
+It's exclusively intended for real-world-data mocking during testing and doesn't guarantee performance or security.